glGarg/glgarg.github.io/index.md

 ---
 ### <b>Genie: Human Language to Azure CLI Snippets</b>

 <div style="text-align: justify"> Genie is a AI tool that translates human language queries to snippets of Azure CLI commands.
-We first create an index of common snippets by mining snippets of successful commands from CLI's usage telemetry.
+We first create an index of common snippets by splitting the telemetry into usage sessions and mining frequent sequences of successful commands.
 Given a human language query, we use FastText word embeddings and Azure documentation to resolve out of vocab (OoV) words, fix typos, perform query expansion, etc. We then leverage the hierarchical nature of CLI modules to score the query against the different modules, command groups and commands in CLI and produce a ranked list of snippets based on the aggregated scores of their component commands.
-This was demoed at the Microsoft Azure+AI Conference (2019).
+This approach was demoed at the Microsoft Azure+AI Conference (2019).
 </div>

 <center><img src="images/Genie.PNG"/></center>